jcheger/tn40xx-driver/README.md

 ============
 Fork of TN40XX driver from https://github.com/acooks/tn40xx-driver, with DKMS configuration file

-The driver should be installed manually for current kernel.
-Altough, new installed kernels should get the driver compiled automatically.
+The driver should be installed manually for current kernel, altough new installed kernels should get the driver compiled automatically.

 requirements
 ============